-- iii.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has made investments in companies and granted loans to companies and other parties, in respect of which the requisite information is provided as below.
+- (iii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has made investments in companies and granted loans or interest free advance in the nature of loans to companies, in respect of which the requisite information is provided as below.
 The Company has not provided any guarantee or security to companies, firms, limited liability partnership or any other parties during the year.
-The Company has not made any investments in firms, limited liability partnership or any other parties and has not granted any loans or advances in the nature of loans, secured or unsecured to firms, limited liability partnership during the year. - a) Based on the audit procedures carried on by us and as per the information and explanations given to us, the Company has provided loans, as mentioned below:
+The Company has not made any investments in firms, limited liability partnership or any other parties and has not granted any loans or advances in the nature of loans, secured or unsecured to firms, limited liability partnership during the year. - Based on the audit procedures carried on by us and as per the information and explanations given to us the Company has provided (a) loans or provided advance in the nature of loans as below:

-Particulars Particulars Loans (₹ in crore)
+Particulars Loans (₹ in crores)

 Aggregate amount during the year

-- Subsidiaries 68.30
+Subsidiaries 200.79

-- Others 25.00
+Others 64.70

 Balance outstanding as at balance sheet date

-- Subsidiaries 34.21
+Subsidiaries 79.06

-- Others 35.00
+Others 67.42

-^{}As per Companies Act, 2013
+^{}As per the Companies Act, 2013

-- b) According to the information and explanations given to us and based on the audit procedures conducted by us, we are of the opinion that the investments made and the terms and conditions of the grant of loans are, prima facie, not prejudicial to the interest of the company. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loans given, in our opinion the repayment of principal and payment of interest has been stipulated and the repayments or receipts have been regular except for the following cases where there is no stipulation of schedule of repayment of principal and payment of interest and accordingly we are unable to comment on the regularity of repayment of principal and payment of interest.
+- (b) According to the information and explanations given to us and based on the audit procedures conducted by us, we are of the opinion that the investments made and the terms and conditions of the grant of loans or advances in the nature of loans are, prima facie, not prejudicial to the interest of the company. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loans given or advance in the nature of loans, in our opinion, the repayment or receipt wherever applicable, have been regular except for the following cases where there is no stipulation of schedule of repayment of principal and payment of interest and accordingly we are unable to comment on the regularity of repayment of principal and payment of interest:

-Name of the entity Amount (₹ in crore) Remarks Godrej Maxximilk Private Limited 8.25 Loan is repayable on demand.
-As informed to us, the company has not demanded repayment of the loan Godvet Agrochem Limited 0.96 during the year.
-Thus, there has been no default on the part principal amount.
+Name of the entity Amount (₹ in crores) Remarks Godvet Agrochem Limited 0.62 Loan is repayable on demand.
+As informed to us, the Company has not demanded repayment of the loan during the year.
+Thus, there has been no default on the loan amount.